Integrated Pest Control

 -

-We are committed to supporting a resilient wildlife and environment, and promote human health in our region.
+IPC is committed to supporting a resilient environment and wildlife and promoting human health in our region.
 We always prefer safe and effective non-pesticide alternatives for pest management on County property, which is also a County of San Diego Board Policy.
 IPC uses Integrated Pest Management (IPM) practices, which is a way to treat pests with minimal pesticides.
-We conduct surveys and only use pesticides after we see that they are needed, and use them only to treat the specific pest.
+We conduct surveys and only use pesticides after we see that they are needed and use them only to treat the specific pest.

 Do you have any IPM practices that you want to share with the County?
-E-mail IPC.AWM@SDCounty.CA.gov and we will feature ideas into our upcoming quarterly topics!
+Email IPC.AWM@SDCounty.CA.gov

 County of San Diego